 On the subproject level, it is not possible to edit a resource inherited from a project.

 However, it is possible to redefine a resource inherited from a project by creating a resource with the same name but with different settings in a subproject.
 For example:

-Create a resource A with the infinitive quota in project Parent.
+Create resource A with the infinitive quota in the project Parent.

-TeamCity will treat this resource as redefined in subproject Child 1: i.e. the settings of the resource A defined at the project level (infinite quota) will be propagated to all the other subprojects, with the exception of subproject Child 1 where resource A will have the quota of 5.
+TeamCity will treat this resource as redefined in the subproject Child 1: that is the settings of resource A defined at the project level (infinite quota) will be propagated to all its subprojects, except the subproject Child 1 where resource A will have the quota of 5.